wim-vdw/terraform-provider-persondb-sdkv2/README.md

 # Test provider based on Terraform Plugin SDKv2

 This repository demonstrates the implementation of a custom Terraform provider using the Terraform Plugin SDKv2.
-The provider interacts with a simple SQLite database to manage "person" resources, showcasing key features of Terraform provider development.
+The provider interacts with a simple SQLite database to manage `person` resources, showcasing key features of Terraform provider development.

 ## Features